JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

   func admitAndGreetVisitor(_ visitor : Visitor) {
     // this call does not cross isolations,
-    // so it does not consume `visitor`, it just merges its region
+    // so it does not transfer `visitor`, it just merges its region
     // with the region of `self`
     admitVisitor(visitor) // callsite 1 - safe